-By: Kjelti Kellugh
+By: Kjelti Kellough

-1. The difference between royalty-free and rights managed
+1. The difference between royalty-free and rights-managed

 Royalty-free means you pay one fee for all use of that image allowed under the license, giving you an affordable way to use an asset in multiple projects or campaigns for one flat fee.
-Rights-managed licenses specify a time period for use, and are desirable because of the ability to purchase the exclusive use of an image in a given territory or for a given purpose.
+Rights-managed licenses specify a time period for use and are desirable because of the ability to purchase the exclusive use of an image in a given territory or for a given purpose.
 But this isn’t to say royalty-free can’t provide unique content.
-Half of our royalty-free photos, illustrations, video and audio files are available only from iStock and can’t be licensed from any other stock provider.
+Half of our royalty-free photos, illustrations, video, and audio files are available only from iStock and can’t be licensed from any other stock provider.

 2. Editorial use only means…

 The photo can’t be used for commercial purposes like advertising, marketing, or any promotional activities.
 This is because editorial photos feature images of people or things that have not been licensed for commercial use.
-But these images can be used in non-commercial settings, like newspaper articles, educational blogs and magazines.
+But these images can be used in non-commercial settings, like newspaper articles, educational blogs, and magazines.